 Laurel Smith Stvan has graduate and undergraduate teaching expertise at US and Chinese universities.
 Her administrative experience includes two years as curriculum coordinator and nine years as departmental graduate adviser.
-She currently serves as department chair.
+She is currently serving her second term as department chair.

 Dr. Stvan’s research strengths are in pragmatics, semantics, and the structure of bare singular count nouns; corpus-based work on lexical semantics, especially the interpretation of polysemy in health discourse, brand name morphology, and discourse markers; digital humanities and digital pedagogies for linguistics, and TESOL.
 Two current projects unite these themes: a) the compilation of a corpus of vernacular health discussions: CADOH (Corpus of American Discourses on Health) and b) a project analyzing data from students on British and American campuses to explore how second language learners might more easily master the English article system.